salemhamdani/question-rephraser/README.md

 - "How do plants um actually no wait how do plants make their own food?"

 **Features:**
-- Automatic model detection from `experiments/` directory
+- Automatic loading of best performing models from Hugging Face
 - GPU acceleration when available
 - Model loading caching for better performance
 - Responsive design for desktop and mobile
+- Live demo capability - no training required

 ### Configuration